 The lace can be sculpted with the Powertex.
 Apply Powertex to half the piece and then massage through the fabric.
 You can add extra Powertex but the fabric should be sticky and not too wet.

 The working time of Powertex is about an hour so there's time to move things around.
 When you're ready, leave your Seahorse until touch dry, usually a couple of hours.

 When touch dry you can start to add colour and you will see all those textures come alive!
-I chose 3 colours from the pigment tray, Lilac, Moss Green and White.
+I chose 3 colours from the Powercolor pigment tray, Lilac, Moss Green and White.

 Wipe off excess paint onto the paper towel and keeping your brush flat, brush over your textures.
 I used lilac over the whole template and then highlighted with moss green on the embellishments.
 You can keep brushing over with colour until you're happy with the results.
 Save your lightest colours until last.